code-distortion/insight/README.md

 $testObject->privateMethod(); // success
 ```

-There is [discussion](https://stackoverflow.com/questions/105007/should-i-test-private-methods-or-only-public-ones) on whether testing protected/private code is a good idea.
-For example, testing this way may give you better code-coverage but will also couple your tests to the internals of your classes, which may make refactoring more difficult.

-It's up to you where to draw the line.
-You might want to at least keep tests that use it separate from those that don't.
+This might be useful when testing.
+[It might be a good idea, or it might not](https://stackoverflow.com/questions/105007/should-i-test-private-methods-or-only-public-ones).
+It's up to you.

-> ***Note***: Using Insight for purposes other than testing might be a code smell.
+> ***Note***: Using Insight for purposes other than testing is probably a code smell.